Bluetooth + Remote Control

-- Compatible Sources: Only Tuner, analog, USB, Bluetooth, and Network
+- Compatible Sources: Tuner, Analog, USB, Bluetooth, and

-audio/video sources.
-As for Network, USB, and Bluetooth sources; you cannot
+Notes: As for etwork, USB, and Bluetooth sources;

-select different inputs for the main room and Zone 2/3.
-For example, if a
+you cannot select different inputs for the main room and Zone 2/3.
+For

-Network source been selected in the main room and then a USB is selected as
+example, if a Network source been selected in the main room and then a USB

-playback source in Zone 2/3, the input in the main room will also change to
+is selected as playback source in Zone 2/3, the input in the main room will

-the USB source.
-When listening to AM/FM radio, you cannot select different
+also change to the USB source.
+When listening to AM/FM radio, you cannot